 This envelope contained a letter from Lt.
-John P. Sheahan who was a POW in Richland Jail, a Confederate prison for Union officers in Columbia, SC.
-However, the key person this cover's story was Capt.
-Sumner U. Shearman.
+John P. Sheahan who was a prisoner of war in Richland Jail, a Confederate prison for Union officers in Columbia, SC.
+However, the key player in this cover's story was Capt.
+Summer U. Shearman.
 (His name is misspelled "Sherman" in the lower left corner of the envelope).
 Capt.
-Shearman not only carried this cover out of the Richland Jail, but also published a memoir after the war that describes this cover's background and journey in unusual detail.
+Shearman not only carried this cover out of the Richland Jail but also published a memoir after the war that describes this cover's background and journey in unusual detail.